 Black Bears for Change

-Building that community is where collegiate recovery comes in.
-College students in recovery, of any kind ranging from mental health to substance abuse and dependence, experience things their peers do not experience things their peers do not.
-Although many college students do not drink or use other drugs or outwardly show their personal issues, the majority does.
+Building a sustainable and thriving community is where collegiate recovery comes in.
+College students in recovery, of any kind ranging from mental health to substance abuse eating disorders and more may experience things their peers do not experience things their peers do not.
+Although many college students do not drink, use other drugs or outwardly show their personal issues, the majority does.
 This can create a culture where keeping in one’s own personal challenges and battles becomes a norm, prompting other students to not talk about the issues that can affect multitudes.
 These behaviors can interfere with a person’s willingness to talk about recovery, or enter into it, both which can really benefit the general well-being of a person.

 When the notion of recovery becomes stigmatized, it can lead to many people refusing to begin dialogues regarding their personal wellbeing, keeping our communities from starting recovery based support groups.
 When this becomes a challenge, it can make the act of making friends extremely difficult for students who may want to partake in activities not associated with risky behaviors.
 Something as simple as meeting other students can become complicated.
 With many students finding friends through parties, students in recovery are often at a disadvantage.
 Black Bears for Recovery provides an opportunity to meet other students and offers support for academic, personal, and recovery concerns.

 This builds a community to foster connections with others.
 It is less about defining what recovery means to you, and more about providing the support necessary to have an enriching, fulfilling life.

 Al-Anon Meetings: These are for people affected by someone else’s drinking, typically a family member.
 It is open to everyone and there is no expectation of participation until you feel comfortable.
 Every Monday in the Woolley Room of DTAV at 6 PM.